 Advanced Standing Assessment

-Students my not earn credit by exam or advanced standing for courses they have already attempted.
+Students may not earn credit by exam or advanced standing for courses they have already attempted.

 1157 Advanced Standing Assessment

 Most students eligible for 1157 advanced standing credit earn it through ACT or SAT scores.
-These students need only to request the credit through their advisor or by emailing email@example.com.
+These students need only to request the credit through their advisor and then by emailing firstname.lastname@example.org.

-Students who take the Compass or Accuplacer exams, students with Scholastic Amnesty, and some transfer students may choose to take the 1157 Advanced Standing Assessment.
+Students who take the Accuplacer exams, students with Scholastic Amnesty, and some transfer students may be eligible to take the 1157 Advanced Standing Assessment which can earn the student bypass credit.

 There are two options for 1157 ASA.
 In either option, students must demonstrate that they are able to produce organized essays that logically communicate a central idea through narrative description.

-Option One: Students may take a 40 minute Advanced Standing Examination (essay exam).
+Option One: Students may take a 60 minute Advanced Standing Examination (essay exam).
 Upon arrival to the scheduled exam, students will be asked to respond to a prompt in essay form using personal examples to illustrate their central point.
+We see the most success with this option.

-Option Two: Students may submit a portfolio of two to three essays of up to about 3000 words total that they have previously written that will be submitted along with a cover letter essay, written in-person, in which students introduce the contents of their portfolios.
+Option Two: Students may submit a portfolio of two to three essays of up to about 3000 words total that they have previously written that will be submitted along with a cover letter essay, written in-person in the English office, in which students introduce the contents of their portfolios.
 Portfolios should demonstrate the student’s ability to compose detailed, organized essays that focus on a central point.

 Both options are assessed by the First-Year Writing Committee to see if they exhibit mastery of the Student Learning Outcomes of 1157.